cloudfoundry-attic/lattice-release/docs/troubleshooting.md

 ### Watch Lattice Component Logs

-If you're still stuck you can try streaming the Lattice debug-logs with `ltc debug-logs` while launching your application.
-[The veritas cli](https://github.com/pivotal-cf-experimental/veritas) is helpful for pretty printing the json log format from `ltc debug-logs` into something more human readable with a command like `ltc debug-logs | veritas chug`.
+If you're still stuck you can try streaming the Lattice cluster logs with `ltc debug-logs` while launching your application.
+If you're still stuck and want to submit a [bug report](https://github.com/cloudfoundry-incubator/lattice/issues/new), please include the relevant output from `ltc debug-logs`.

 ### How do I get a shell inside a lattice container.